 Lateral Tarsal Strip Canthoplasty for Lower Eyelid Malposition is one of the best techniques for lifting and tightening the eyelid for better appearance and vision.

 Medial and Lateral Epicanthoplasty is rarely used, especially by candidates in the United States as its main function is to rid the patient of their “Mongolian fold” and create a larger eye area.

-Whether you are considering blepharoplasty as a way of eradicating issues that impair your vision or as an aesthetic cosmetic surgery, knowing the cost is important in helping you plan accordingly.
+Whether you are considering blepharoplasty as a way of eradicating issues that impair your vision or as aesthetic cosmetic surgery, knowing the cost is important in helping you plan accordingly.
 Blepharoplasty has a wide range of prices.
 The Lower Eyelid Malposition – Massage and Steroid Injection option falls on the lower end of the price spectrum and only costs approximately $25 - $300 per shot.
-The rest range anywhere from $1,500 - $5,000 depending on your procedure, your needs, your geographic area and your surgeon’s pricing.
+The rest range anywhere from $1,500 - $5,000 depending on your procedure, your needs, your geographic area, and your surgeon’s pricing.

 Before and After Overview

 For 4 weeks before and after your blepharoplasty, refrain from smoking as doing so restricts blood flow and could cause tissue damage.
 You will want to discontinue anti-inflammatory medicines, herbal medicines and medicines containing Aspirin® for 2 weeks before surgery, as well, as these can cause you to lose unnecessary blood during your surgery.
 Begin taking Arnica and Vitamin C 2 weeks prior, though, as these products may positively impact your ability to heal quickly.